-Few families are truly prepared for the loss of a family member or loved one.
-The grief a family experiences may be compounded by anger and frustration if someone else’s negligence or intentional actions caused the death.
-If you lost someone in an accident that could have been prevented, you deserve accountability and justice.
+Few families are genuinely prepared for losing a family member or loved one.
+The grief family experiences might be compounded by anger and frustration if someone else’s negligence or intentional actions caused the death.
+You would deserve accountability and justice if you lost someone in an accident that could have been prevented.
 While no legal action could ever bring your loved one back, a Durham wrongful death lawyer from the law firm of Kreger Brodish LLP could help your family demand the answers and compensation that the law allows.

 For more than a decade, the attorneys of Kreger Brodish LLP have provided comprehensive legal advocacy and compassionate service to families across Durham and throughout North Carolina.
 While your time and energy are focused on coping with your loss, our firm could help by investigating your case, identifying the responsible parties, documenting your losses, and fighting for the compensation you need to move forward.

 Don’t put off seeking justice after a loved one’s wrongful death.
-Call our firm today for a free initial case evaluation with a compassionate Durham wrongful death lawyer.
+Call our firm today for a free initial case evaluation with a compassionate Durham criminal death lawyer.

 Who Can File a Wrongful Death Lawsuit in North Carolina?

-Under North Carolina law, a wrongful death lawsuit may only be filed by the personal representative of the decedent.
-Normally, the personal representative means the executor or administrator of the decedent’s estate.
+Under North Carolina law, a wrongful death lawsuit may only be filed by the decedent’s representative.
+Usually, the personal representative means the executor or administrator of the decedent’s estate.

 If no estate is opened for the decedent, the court can appoint a personal representative to pursue the wrongful death claim.
-In most cases, the personal representative role is filled by a close family member, such as a spouse, parent, adult child or grandchild, or sibling.
+In most cases, a close family member fills the unique representative role, such as a spouse, parent, adult child, grandchild, or sibling.